PREreview/dev-docs/README.md

 1. Run getpreprints to create a local hyperdb (`~/.getpreprints/data/database`) containing all the aggregated and cleaned metadata
 2. Run `npm run initdb:dev` or `npm run initdeb:prod` to stream the data from the local hyperdb to the PREreview database

-### Migrations
+### DB: Migrations

-If you need to change something about the database structure, use Knex migrations.
+If you need to change the database structure, use Knex migrations.

 The process is: